abersager/spotify-proxy/README.md

 ## 🔐 Security

-- OAuth tokens are stored securely in Cloudflare KV
+- OAuth tokens are stored temporarily in Cloudflare KV
-- Client credentials are stored as Cloudflare Workers secrets
+- All credentials stored as encrypted Cloudflare Workers secrets
 - All API calls are server-side to prevent credential exposure
 - CORS headers are properly configured for web applications

 ## 📖 Configuration

-The worker uses the following environment variables:
+The worker uses the following secrets and environment variables:

+**Secrets** (configured via Cloudflare Dashboard):
+- `API_KEY` - Your secure API key for authentication
-- `SPOTIFY_CLIENT_ID` - Your Spotify app's client ID (secret)
+- `SPOTIFY_CLIENT_ID` - Your Spotify app's client ID
-- `SPOTIFY_CLIENT_SECRET` - Your Spotify app's client secret (secret)
+- `SPOTIFY_CLIENT_SECRET` - Your Spotify app's client secret

+**Environment Variables**:
 - `ENVIRONMENT` - Environment name (set in wrangler.toml)

 ## 🤝 Contributing